-Cédric Frère has a Bachelor of Arts in Business and Economics from Vesalius College in Brussels, Vrije Universiteit Brussel (VUB).
+Cedric Frère holds a Bachelor of Arts in Business and Economics from Vesalius College in Brussels, Vrije Universiteit Brussel (VUB).

 He began his career in the banking sector (at Goldman Sachs in Paris and at the Royal Bank of Scotland in London).
-In 2008, he moved into the Private Deals department of Banque Degroof in Brussels.
+In 2008 he moved on to the Private Deals department of Banque Degroof in Brussels.

-In 2010, he joined CNP/NPM, where he is now an investment manager.
+In 2010, he joined CNP-NPM, where he is now an investment manager.

-He is currently a director of various companies, including Frère-Bourgeois, CNP/NPM, Erbe S.A., Cheval Blanc Finance SAS and Pargesa Holding S.A.
+He is currently a director of various companies, including Frère-Bourgeois, CNP-NPM, Erbe S.A. (until 28 December 2017), Cheval Blanc Finance SAS and Pargesa Holding S.A.
 He is also a tenured director of Cheval des Andes.